List of awards and nominations received by Fringe

-Fringe is an American drama series that aired on Fox from September 9, 2008 to January 18, 2013.
-It has been nominated for a variety of different awards including an Emmy, five Saturn Awards, six Golden Reel Awards, two Satellite Awards, and two Writers Guild of America Awards.
+Fringe is an American drama series that aired on Fox from September 9, 2008, to January 18, 2013.
+It has been nominated for a variety of different awards including two Primetime Emmy Awards, fifteen Saturn Awards (winning seven), eight Golden Reel Awards, two Satellite Awards, and two Writers Guild of America Awards.

 The Fringe series follows an FBI Fringe Division team based in Boston, Massachusetts.
 The team uses unorthodox "fringe" science and FBI investigative techniques to investigate "the Pattern", a series of unexplained and often ghastly occurrences taking place all over the world.
-Joshua Jackson and Jasika Nicole have both garnered nominations for their starring and co-starring roles as well.
-Leonard Nimoy has even claimed a Saturn Award, for his guest stint on the show.
-"Pilot" is the most nominated single episode of the series, receiving nominations in five different awards ceremonies, six nominations total.
-The episode garnered the series' only non-acting award, a VES award, and was nominated for the series' first Emmy.
-"Unleashed" is the episode with the second greatest appraisal, reaping double nominations during the 2010 Golden Reel Ceremony.
-However, White Tulip has also been critically acclaimed and appraised, receiving a Creative Arts Emmy nomination following the conclusion of Fringe's second season.
-As of June 2009, Fringe has been honored three times and nominated for over thirty awards in thirteen different ceremonies, winning only seven.
+Joshua Jackson and Jasika Nicole both garnered nominations for their starring and co-starring roles.
+Leonard Nimoy received a Saturn Award, for his guest stint on the show.
+"Pilot" is the most nominated single episode of the series, receiving nominations at five different awards ceremonies and six nominations total.
+The episode garnered a VES award, and was nominated for the series' first Emmy.